 - Involving team members in action planning so that every single member of the team knows what possible problems will need solving at what stages.

-- Developing stronger relationships within the team members so that they can trust each others judgment when solving problems.
+- Developing stronger relationships within the team members so that they can trust each other's judgment when doing a problem solving activity.

-- Improving communication will allow the team members to freely communicate their ideas about solutions to each problem, allowing problems to be solves quickly and more effectively.
+- Improving communication will allow the team members to freely communicate their ideas about solutions to each problem, allowing problems to be solved quickly and more effectively.

 - Creating small victories, especially in teams that are unfamiliar with working together.
 Select smaller initiative and let the group find the answers to the problems (do not give them the solution) and then as the group begins to collaborate better, give them some harder challenges.